 Deckhand.
-As a sea cadet growing up in Prince Rupert, Grace was given the opportunity to develop a passion for sailing, including training aboard the Maple Leaf in 2008.
+As a sea cadet growing up in Prince George, Grace was given the opportunity to develop a passion for sailing, including training aboard the Maple Leaf in 2008.
 Grace grew up outdoors with a love for camping and exploring parks in and around Prince George.
 Previous sailing experience has taken Grace to the UK with the cadet program as well as the Bahamas for bare-boat charters with friends.
 The opportunity to explore the west coast of British Columbia, where she was born and raised, aboard a beautiful historic wooden vessels, with great people was a dream come true for her.
 In 2015 Grace joined the crew at Maple Leaf Adventures as a deckhand and in 2018 was promoted to mate.
 In her spare time, Grace plays the bass guitar and enjoys walking her dog on the beaches of Vancouver.

 Food Safe Small Vessel Operators Proficiency Marine Emergency Duties A2 Marine Advanced Fist Aid Restricted Radio Operator Card- Maritime Pleasure Craft Operators